 Be able to commit to a full-time summer research position (35 hours/week for 12 weeks of Summer 2024) and attend UBRP Orientation (Monday, May 13, 2024 from 8:00 a.m. – 5:00 p.m.).

 Students selected to participate in UBRP begin the program by interviewing with potential mentors of interest during the spring semester.
 Participation in the UBRP is contingent upon finding a faculty mentor with whom to work.

 After securing their mentors and being hired as UBRP research assistants, students attend a day-long UBRP Orientation and then begin full-time research with their mentors in mid-May after finals.
 Students conduct research for 35 hours per week for a minimum of 12 weeks during the summer to become immersed in their projects.
 As the summer is roughly 14 weeks long, students can take a break during the summer and still fulfill program expectations.
-UBRP participants are paid wages at the rate of $12.50/hour, provided 50% by UBRP and 50% by their mentors; the anticipated hourly wage for new UBRP students is $15.00/hour for Summer 2024.
+UBRP participants are paid wages provided 50% by UBRP and 50% by their mentors; the anticipated hourly wage for new UBRP students is $15.00/hour for Summer 2024.

-Students also attend weekly professional development meetings to hone their communication skills as scientists (how to create a scientific poster, how to give an “elevator speech” about their research, etc.) and seminars to learn more about the breadth of biological research being conducted on campus.
+Students also attend weekly professional development meetings to hone their communication skills as scientists (how to create a scientific poster, how to give an “elevator speech” about their research, etc.) and scientific seminars to learn more about the breadth of biological research being conducted on campus.
 All UBRP students are expected to present their experimental results at the annual UBRP Conference held each January.
 UBRPers have additional opportunities to participate in optional field trips, community service opportunities, and social events to become involved with a community of scholars.